Treat your water if it has high levels of contaminants.

 Adsorptive media

-An adsorptive filtration system is typically installed as a whole-house system (POE).
+An adsorptive filtration system is typically installed as a whole-house system (POET).
 In adsorptive filtration, the contaminant sticks to the surface of a specially designed filtration as the water flows through the filter.

 Examples of adsorptive media are activated alumina and granular ferric (iron) hydroxides to lower arsenic levels.